Nonlinear Hall Effects in Strained Twisted Bilayer WSe$_2$

 Furthermore, the $V_z$ dependence of the Berry curvature dipole with fixed $n_h$ is shown in Fig.~\ref{fig3}c when strain is applied along the armchair edge direction.
 Similar enhancement and sign change in the Berry curvature dipole near the topological phases transition can be observed.
-In the supplementary materials\cite{Supplementary}, the $V_z$ and $n_h$ dependence of the Berry curvature dipole with different twist angles and strain are presented and behaviors similar to Fig.~\ref{fig3}a are observed.
-Therefore, the NLH measurements can be used to probe the topological properties of the bands and identify the topological phase transition point.
+In the supplementary note 2, the $V_z$ and $n_h$ dependence of the Berry curvature dipole with different twist angles and strain are presented and behaviors similar to Fig.~\ref{fig3}a are observed.
+Therefore, the NLH measurements can be used to indicate possible topological phase transitions in tWSe$_2$.
+Note that in practice to confirm the sign switching of NLH signal is induced by the topological phase transition rather than other mechanisms, it must be accompanied by other measurements that can probe the bulk topology or edge excitations.